Sticky Password is an effective, secure password manager with standard tools like auto form-filling and standout features like Wi-Fi syncing.

 Sticky Password covers the bases for secure form-filling and managing and protecting passwords, though the premium version is more comparable to competing products.

 Sticky Password is a strong contender as a best password manager, but competitors including Dashlane, Keeper, RoboForm, LastPass, and NordPass could be a better fit.
-We looked closely at each password manager, spent time using the services, and researched each one for hours.
+We looked closely at each password manager, spent time using the services, and researched each for hours.

 Our research provides objective information about each company so you can find the one that will be best for you.
 See how Sticky Password compares to other top-tier password managers that the PasswordManager.com team recommends: